How Does the Pretraining Distribution Shape In-Context Learning? A Fundamental Trade-Off

 \subsection{Task selection}

-Our first main result concerns the ability of a trained model to perform ICL and in particular to retrieve the correct task given some input sequence.
-For this, we adopt the Bayesian point of view, similarly to \citet{lin2024dual,zekri2025large,jeon2024an,zhangand,wang2024can}.
-Indeed, if $\model$ is arbitrarily powerful and trained to optimality, $\model$ learns the \emph{Bayesian optimal predictor}.
-If we denote the posterior $\posteriorwrt{\run}{\task \given \sample_{1:\run-1}}$ the posterior distribution over tasks given the input sequence $\sample_{1:\run-1}$, the Bayesian optimal predictor is given by
+Our second main result concerns the ability of a trained model to perform ICL and in particular to retrieve the correct task given some input sequence.
+For this, we adopt the Bayesian point of view: if $\model$ is arbitrarily powerful, trained to optimality and generalization is negligible, $\model$ learns the \emph{Bayesian optimal predictor}.
+If we denote the posterior $\posteriorwrt{\run}{\task \given \sample_{1:\run-1}}$ the posterior distribution over tasks given the input sequence $\sample_{1:\run-1}$, the Bayesian optimal predictor $\model(\sample_{1:\run-1})$ is given by